First times

 Imposter syndrome is described as a feeling of inadequacy that persists despite evidence of success.
 This sensation of chronic self-doubt can feel both undermining and isolating with individuals describing sensations of fraudulence, which over a prolonged period can act as a significant contributor to burnout.
 Evidence suggests that imposter syndrome is common amongst high performing professional groups such as doctors, with increased prevalence in people from ethnic minority backgrounds.
 Doctors at all levels describe experiencing imposter syndrome to different degrees throughout their working lives.

 After foundation training, I began to move away from clinical medicine, initially with a role in the leadership team at my local trust before taking a national leadership fellowship.
-Frequent questions such as – ‘why is a junior doctor here and not providing clinical services?’, drove deep feelings of inadequacy and a need to prove myself.
+Frequent questions such as – ‘why is a resident doctor here and not providing clinical services?’, drove deep feelings of inadequacy and a need to prove myself.
 This led me to consistently work above my contracted hours and contributed to me experiencing burnout in my F3 year.

-As junior doctors we are often thrust into new environments surrounded by people who appear to have the credentials, confidence and knowledge to perform – leading us to question our own capabilities.
+As resident doctors we are often thrust into new environments surrounded by people who appear to have the credentials, confidence and knowledge to perform – leading us to question our own capabilities.
 This isn’t helped by the mainstream media portrayal of doctors as high achievers, and the deeply ingrained personal and professional identity associated with being a clinician.

 I’m fortunate to have supportive mentors, one of whom gave me advice that ‘imposter syndrome is a reflection of your environment and not yourself’.
 Shifting the blame burden was crucial in understanding my own perspective and valuing the contribution I could make.